 - a.
 Research, though still limited on the subject, reveals that students test better and retain knowledge better when working in-person. - b.
 You will develop important interpersonal skills that are in-demand for the 21st Century in academics and career alike. - c.
 You can build relationships with other students and instructors.
 These people may become an important part of your academic and professional network. - d.
-If you have limited internet or an older computer at your residence you will be at a strong disadvantage in an online class. - e.
+You may experience technology issues (limited internet access, older computer, etc.) - e.
 It is easier to procrastinate and push due-dates when you are not accountable to an instructor face-to-face. - f.
 It is easy to get distracted online and at your residence.

 - 3. Reasons to take an online class: - a.
 If you need the class this semester, and it is only offered online. - b.
 If the classes you need to take are offered at conflicting times. - c.
-If transportation is not readily available to you. - d.
-If you have excellent internet access and a good computer at your residence. - e.
-If you are highly organized and can plan study time. - f.
-If you are self-disciplined and can resist the big distractions at home: phone, bed, fridge, streaming and friends.
+If transportation is not readily available to you. - 4.
+Skills needed for success in an online class: - a.
+Highly organized - b.
+Strong time management skills - c.
+Self-disciplined and can resist the big distractions at home: phone, bed, fridge, streaming, gaming, etc. - d.
+Motivation